Tadeusz Dołęga-Mostowicz: Life and work

 Tadeusz Mostowicz, the son of a wealthy Polish lawyer in the age of partitions, was born on 10 August 1898 at his family's village of Okuniewo near Vitebsk in the Russian Empire (now Belarus).
-After graduating from gimnazjum (high school) in Vilna (now Vilnius, Lithuania), then also in the Russian Empire, in 1915 Tadeusz embarked upon law studies at the University of Kyiv while the First World War raged on in Central Europe.
+After graduating from gimnazjum (high school) in Vilna (now Vilnius, Lithuania), then also in the Russian Empire, in 1915 Tadeusz embarked upon law studies at the University of Kiev while the First World War raged on in Central Europe.
 He befriended numerous fellow members of the Polish diaspora and became involved in a local underground group of the Polska Organizacja Wojskowa (Polish Military Organization, abbreviated "POW" in Polish).

 After the Russian Revolution, Okuniewo was seized by Bolshevik Russia, and Mostowicz's family moved back to newly reborn Poland, where they bought a small village.
 Also in 1918, Tadeusz moved to Warsaw, where he joined the Polish Army.
 He fought as a volunteer in the Polish-Soviet War of 1919–21, and was demobilized in 1922.

 While working at printing houses, Mostowicz sent short stories to newspapers and was finally discovered to be a talented reporter.
 From 1925 he was on the staff of the daily Rzeczpospolita (The Republic), one of the most influential newspapers in Poland.
 About that time he adopted the pen name "Dołęga", after his mother's Dołęga coat of arms.
 While a journalist, he began publishing short stories and pamphlets, many of which achieved considerable popularity.